-Companies shifting to a full work from home model is a dramatic transformation.
+Companies shifting to a complete work from home model is a dramatic transformation.
 However, digital technologies and video conferencing trends have been facilitating the move to a digital workplace.
 But as a leader, you need to make sure that your team is not stressed out by the number of meetings they have to attend on Zoom or similar communication platforms.
-Hence, making it difficult to deal with ‘Zoom Fatigue’ Moreover, a normal corporate structure is not built for efficiency and your team has to keep up with a lot of email overload.
+Hence, making it difficult to deal with ‘Zoom Fatigue’ Moreover, a typical corporate structure is not built for efficiency, and your team has to keep up with a lot of email overload.

-To weather unforeseen events like these, you need to build a flexible schedule for your team.
-For this, you can create a prioritized daily task list which is especially important for managing remote teams.
-This will help your team to keep things sorted according to their availability.
-So that they can find the right time when they are most productive rather than just matching business hours while putting productivity at stake.
+To unforeseen weather events like these, you need to build a flexible schedule for your team.
+For example, you can create a prioritized daily task list which is especially important for managing remote teams.
+This will help your section to keep things sorted according to their availability so that they can find the right time when they are most productive rather than just matching business hours while putting productivity at stake.
 Also, you can make the onboarding new employees process a little easier by adopting emerging technologies in your workflow.
-Rolling out chatbots can help you in the remote onboarding process.
+For example, rolling out chatbots can help you in the remote onboarding process.
 Therefore, bots effectively deal with the corporate benefits and training queries of new hires individually.

 2. Develop a structured communication flow

-Also, there is a need to realize that you have to keep your team motivated and productive during these desperate times.
-For this, you can set up virtual coffee meet-ups where your team can share tips on staying positive and motivated in these challenging times and stay connected.
+Also, you need to realize that you have to keep your team motivated and productive during these desperate times.
+For this, you can set up virtual coffee meet-ups where your team can share tips on staying positive and motivated in these challenging times and visit connected.
 This ensures your team does not burn out during hectic working days.

 3. Make meetings more meaningful

-Earlier, the conference room meetings in the office set up didn’t allow everyone to take part and put their perspective on the table due to some dominant voices always taking over.
-As a leader, you need to be proactively dealing with such challenges in virtual meeting setups.
-To keep everyone engaged you have to do a little extra effort of preparing pre-meeting material.
-The pre-meeting notes can be shared across your communication channel.
+Earlier, the conference room meetings in the office setup didn’t allow everyone to take part and put their perspective on the table due to dominant voices always taking over.
+As a leader, you need to be proactively deal with such challenges in virtual meeting setups.
+To keep everyone engaged, you have to make a little extra effort to prepare pre-meeting material.
+Then, the pre-meeting notes can be shared across your communication channel.

-Moreover, sometimes people may not be able to join the meeting at the scheduled time so you need to make sure to record your meetings.
+Moreover, sometimes people may not join the meeting at the scheduled time, so you need to record your sessions.
 This will help them cope with the other team members and share their ideas later.
 Therefore, it is essential to keep everyone engaged in the meeting, and making preliminary notes for important meetings can make it meaningful for your team.

 4. Measure your team’s productivity